-- High school students interested in the Pre-Athletic Training Concentration of the Exercise Science program must meet one of the following criteria:
+High school students interested in entering the Pre-Athletic Training Concentration upon acceptance must meet both of the following criteria:

-- Students transferring from another major or another university must meet the following criteria:
+College students interested in transferring into the Pre-Athletic Training Concentration, either from another major or another university, must meet both of the following criteria:

-- Completion of at least 15 credits with a GPA of 2.50 or above
+- Completion of at least 15 credits with a GPA of 2.50 or higher

-- Completion of BIO 161, BIO 162, or BIO 237 (or their equivalents) with a grade of C or higher
+- Completion of Anatomy & Physiology I (recommended), Biology I, or Biology II with a grade of C or higher

 What Types of Careers Could I Get With This Degree?